 I am the Principal Investigator of “Writing the Sleep Crisis”, a research project funded by the European Commission and the Wellcome Trust, based between Politecnico di Milano (Italy) and Northumbria University (UK).
-I write about contemporary culture, crises, and the politics of time.
+I research and write about contemporary culture, crises, and the politics of time.
 I’m particularly interested in fiction, non-fiction, film, TV, and digital culture responding to twenty-first-century anxieties and crises that range from climate breakdown and other apocalyptic threats for my first book to the sleep crisis for my second book project.
-My research considers the understandings of time that shape these crises and our sense of self.
+My work considers the understandings of time that shape these crises and our sense of self.

 - PhD in American Studies (University of Nottingham, UK, 2015)

 - FHEA (Fellow of The UK Higher Education Academy, 2018)

 - MPhil in Philosophy (Università degli Studi di Milano, IT, 2010, with an Erasmus year at Paris IV Sorbonne, FR)

 - BA (Hons) in Philosophy (Università degli Studi di Milano, IT, 2008)